-Bunka is another Japanese-style knife.
+Bunka Knives are another Japanese-style.
 In Japanese, it’s pronounced as Bunka Bōchō.
 While ‘Bunka’ refers to culture, ‘Bōchō’ translates to a kitchen knife.
 Essentially, Bunka Bōchō means a cultural kitchen knife.
 The name represents the traditional use of the knife to prepare cultural dishes in Japanese homes.

-Today, some even refer to the Bunka as Banno Bunka Bocho.
-‘Banno’, in Japanese, means convenient or multipurpose, underlining the versatility and convenience of the Bunka knife.
+Bunka Knives are also referred to as Banno Bunka Bocho.
+‘Banno’ in Japanese means convenient or multipurpose, underlining the versatility and convenience of the Bunka Knife.

-Moreover, the Bunka usually shares the same features as the Santoku knife.
+The Bunka Knife shares some of the same features as the Santoku Knife.
 For instance, they both share a wide blade and predominantly straight cutting edge.
 However, their tips differ.
 The Bunka boasts a signature reverse Tanto angled tip, also referred to as a ‘k-tip’ point.

 Measuring around 5 to 7 inches, the Bunka knife is typically shorter than some other kitchen knives, making it considerably easier and lighter to handle for seamless cuts.
-Also, this knife’s blade is typically double-beveled, but it still maintains a sharp edge.
+The Bunka’s blade is typically double-beveled, but it still maintains a sharp edge.
 The blade is usually made from Damascus steel or high-carbon steels such as VG10, AUS10, Blue Steel, and White Steel.

 If you’re not that familiar to the different types of culinary cuts, here’s a helpful guide for you.

 |Construction||Hand-forged or Stamped||Hand-forged|